typelevel/cats-mtl/README.md

 ## Laws

-Laws come in a few loosely defined flavors in cats-mtl: internal, external, and free.
+Type class laws come in a few varieties in cats-mtl: internal, external, and free.

-Internal laws dictate how multiple operations inter-relate, one side of the equation can always be reduced to a single function application of an operation.
+Internal laws dictate how multiple operations inter-relate.
+One side of the equation can always be reduced to a single function application of an operation.
 These express "default" implementations that should be indistinguishable in result from the actual implementation.

 External laws are laws that still need to be tested but don't fall into the internal laws.